 4. Keep an Eye on Your Social Media Feed

 Retailers like to reward their followers by tweeting out late Black Friday deals.
-Some of them even have their Black Friday ads running a couple of weeks before the actual event.
+Some even have their Black Friday ads running a couple of weeks before the event.

-It’s better to make a special Twitter list for all your favorite retailers that way their tweets don’t get lost in your feed.
+It’s better to make a special Twitter list for all your favorite retailers, so their tweets don’t get lost in your feed.

-If you have an active Facebook account, we recommend you to follow your retailers’ Facebook pages to keep in touch with their announcements.
+If you have an active Facebook account, we recommend you follow your retailers’ Facebook pages to keep in touch with their announcements.

 5. Use Websites and Coupons Apps

 There are a bunch of websites that post leaked Black Friday ads, such as BestBlackFriday.com, TheBlackFriday.com, and DealNews.
 Sign up for deal alerts or check them regularly to be the first to know when those deals are live.

 Coupon apps are the holy grail of shopping during Black Friday.
-These apps will help you find sales and get up-to-date news about the best deals going on in your favorite stores.
+These apps will help you find sales and get up-to-date news about the best deals in your favorite stores.

 Check out online reviews.
 Are they suspicious?
 Search the domain name for how long the website was registered.
 Consider it to be a red flag if they registered the website for a short period of time.